Indexing

 How to trigger the indexer programmatically

-If you want to write your own functions to trigger re-indexing, use the following code to programmatically do a full re-index:
+If you want to write your own functions to trigger re-indexing, use the following code to programmatically run the indexer:

 How to use custom PHP code?